 There’s a saying in theater: “Everybody wants to be a director.”
-Though it’s unclear where exactly this came from, it may have something to do with the illusion that directors spend all day standing in front of the stage or rehearsal room screaming things.
-If you want to be a director for this reason, you should probably exit out of this guide right now, because directing is not for you.
-Sure, most directors will admit to having raised their voices contentiously before (OK, perhaps a few times), but directing is about so, so much more than simply controlling others.
+It may have something to do with the illusion that directors spend all day standing in front of the stage yelling at people to do things for them.
+And if that’s why you want to be a director, you should probably exit stage left.
+Directing is about so much more than a megaphone.

-If you do decide to go to school, the most viable route to theater director will be a theater major in general.
-Most bachelor’s degrees will allow for a concentration to be chosen, so when researching schools, look at the many that have direction as a concentration.
-The other major benefit of going to school is that while there you will almost definitely have opportunities to actually direct, and that is the education that is non-negotiable.
+Most bachelor’s degrees allow students to choose a concentration, so when researching schools, look for ones that have “direction” as a concentration.
+The other major benefit of going to school is that while there you will almost definitely have opportunities to actually direct.

-“Do your research,” says Backstage Expert JV Mercanti, as to school selection.
+“Do your research,” advises director JV Mercanti.
 “Find a directing program (undergraduate or graduate) where the focus is practical, not just theoretical.
 For a taste of what directing really entails, Katie Mitchell’s book ‘The Director’s Craft: A Handbook for the Theatre’ is the most practical handbook I’ve read.”

-As just about every creative person in any field will tell you, you start by starting.
-If you do have the opportunity to go to school, try your best to direct or associate direct there.
+If you do have the opportunity to attend an undergraduate theater program, try your best to direct or associate direct there.
 And if you don’t go to school, pursue community theater options in your area, or even any nonunion professional productions or companies.

 Obviously, the theater director works closely with the actors.
 But they also helm the entire creative team, every member of which is integral to executing their vision for the production.
 The primary players are as follows:

-- Stage manager: This is the person who will be on the ground—literally—there to keep the director and the production anchored to reality.
+Stage manager: This is the person who will be on the ground—literally—to keep the director and the production anchored to reality.
 The stage manager “will be your second pair of eyeballs, [and] catch all the little things you might overlook or forget when reworking a scene,” says Tim Hedgepeth, co-founder and artistic director of Allegro Stage Company in Texas.

-For the former, check out the Backstage Guide to the 29 Broadway Power Players Actors Should Know.
+For the former, check out our guide to 29 Broadway power players.
 It includes: Michael Arden, Rachel Chavkin, Sam Gold, Michael Greif, Thomas Kail, Anne Kaufman, Tina Landau, Lila Neugebauer, Harold “Hal” Prince, Leigh Silverman, and Rebecca Taichman.

-For the latter, read up on The 26 Legendary Broadway Composers, Playwrights + Directors Every Actor Should Know, in which you’ll find breakdowns of Bob Fosse, Ivo van Hove, Elia Kazan, Diane Paulus, Harold “Hal” Prince (the only director to make both lists!), Lee Strasberg, Julie Taymor, and George C. Wolfe.
+For the latter, read up on 26 legendary Broadway composers, playwrights, and directors, in which you’ll find breakdowns of Bob Fosse, Ivo van Hove, Elia Kazan, Diane Paulus, Harold “Hal” Prince (the only director to make both lists!), Lee Strasberg, Julie Taymor, and George C. Wolfe.

 Check out Backstage’s theater audition listings!